phac-nml/gnali/docs/simple.md

 ## Running gNALI ##

 gNALI only requires an input file, and has other optional parameters.
-We will use an input file with the path `my_gnali_stuff/data/genes.txt`, filter for high-confidence loss-of-function variants,  and write our results to a directory called `my_results`.
+We will use an input file with the path `inputs/genes.txt`, filter for high-confidence loss-of-function variants,  and write our results to a directory called `output-simple`.

 Since we have not selected a database to use, gNALI will default to gnomADv2.1.1.